VERSO-UVM/Interactive-Management-App/README.md

 ## Background

+This is an [Open Community Research Accelerator (ORCA)](https://verso.w3.uvm.edu/orca/) project at the University of Vermont.
 The objective of this project is to design and build an open source browser-based tool for conducting Interpretive Structural Modeling (ISM) research with participants.
 It includes a series of questions about pairs of variables (called "factors") and whether or not those factors are related to one another.
 The software will produce a flow diagram of the relationships between factors as identified by the participant, and provide the researchers with one flow diagram that averages the data across all participants in a particular study.
 The flow diagram will suggest factors that are likely more effective to address first, and factors that are likely to follow or become easier to address as a result of addressing earlier factors.

 ISM is one of a number of core methodologies that groups and teams can benefit from when working to address complex problems.
 The hope is that a web-based version can increase accessibility for communities and organizations to use ISM in fostering collective intelligence for informing social transformation.